schuetzgroup/sdt-python/README.md

 Single dye tracking
 ===================

-sdt-python is a collection of tools for analysis of single molecule microscopy data.
-SDT stands for single dye tracking.
+sdt-python is a collection of tools for analysis of fluorescence microscopy data.

 Requirements